 Having a marketing strategy is key for your startup or business in order to be able to reach your target audience.
+Indeed, growth is what defines startups and having a marketing strategy is a necessity.
 Finding the right users or customers for your startup should not be made randomly.
 You should define a marketing strategy for your startup because by knowing which marketing channels to use for the target you want to address to, will largely contribute to avoid startup failure and push you toward success.

 But, how to define a marketing strategy?